Sin Heng Claypot Bak Koot Teh

 About Sin Heng Claypot Bak Koot Teh

 Sin Heng Claypot Bak Koot Teh is a Singaporean restaurant in Singapore with $$ pricing, casual dress, Michelin Plate recognition in 2025.
-Its verified hours make it a practical option from Tuesday through Sunday, when it is listed as open from 10 AM to 11:30 PM; it is closed on Monday.
+It is listed as open from Tuesday through Sunday, 10 AM to 11:30 PM, closed on Monday.

 The clearest reason to consider it is direct: it offers a casual Singaporean meal at a moderate price point, with a recognized listing that gives diners a basic quality signal without implying a formal fine-dining setup.
 For diners comparing options in Singapore, that makes it easier to place alongside other local choices without overbuilding expectations around service style, menu format, or occasion.